-It is expected that each of these mechanisms will continue into 2016-2020, although each is subject to further changes by central government.
+It is expected that each of these mechanisms will continue in 2019-20 and beyond, although each is subject to further changes by central government.

-Local government is now funded from three main sources; council tax, revenue support grant and a share of business rates income.
+Local government is now funded from four main taxation/finance settlement sources; council tax, revenue support grant, new homes bonus and a share of business rates income.
 Council tax income continues to be the main source of funding, in total value, for local authorities.
-However, both Forest Heath and St Edmundsbury have continued to deliver council tax freezes in the last five years.
+Council Tax income represents around 12% of West Suffolk's annual income.

-Of particular interest is the government's spending review and autumn 2015 statement stating that:
+Of particular interest in the recent government's spending announcements in this area are: